Last updated on October 23rd, 2024 at 01:10 pm

-1. Coronary Artery Disease (CAD): The primary cause of angina pectoris is coronary artery disease.
+- Coronary Artery Disease (CAD): According to recent medical research, the primary cause of angina pectoris is coronary artery disease.
 CAD occurs when fatty deposits (atherosclerosis) build up in your coronary arteries, reducing blood flow to your heart.
 This can lead to episodes of angina.

 Types of Angina Pectoris

-3. Variant Angina (Prinzmetal’s Angina): This rare form of angina is caused by coronary artery spasms rather than blockages.
-It can occur at rest and is often relieved with medication.
+- Variant Angina (Prinzmetal’s Angina): This rare form of angina is caused by coronary artery spasms rather than blockages.
+It can occur at rest and is often relieved with proper medication.

 Symptoms of Angina Pectoris